 the library program cultivates connections with the larger learning community by providing students access to learning resources and activities beyond classroom and school walls.

-all children have the right to equal access to literature, information and information technologies.
+all students have the right to access age-appropriate, multicultural, and gender fair literature, information and information technologies.

-the diverse needs and learning styles of students require differentiation in learning resources and instruction.
+the diverse needs and learning styles of students require variability in learning resources and instruction.

 - School Librarians at the Heart of Transformation